DA0-DA0/docs/docs/recipes/executing-smart-contracts.md

   }
 ```

-Next, lets fill in the address of our staking contract.
-That will be
+Let's fill in this basic message with the address of our staking
-the contract we want to execute this message on as we want to tell it
+contract.
+The staking contract will be the contract we want to execute
+this message on as we want to tell it to change the unstaking
-to change the unstaking duration.
+duration.

 ```json
   {